noahgift/aws-bootcamp/README.md

 # zero-to-five-aws-bootcamp
-A Graduate Level Three Week Bootcamp on AWS.
+A Graduate Level Three to Five Week Bootcamp on AWS.
 Go from ZERO to FIVE Certifications.

 ## Week 1:  AWS Certified Solutions Architect & Cloud Practicioner